AnalyticalAnts/Contoso-Machine-Learning-Generator/README.md

    - **Day-of-Week Shopping Patterns**: Younger groups shop more on weekends, older groups shop uniformly throughout the week.
    - **Preferred Communication Channels**: Younger groups prefer email/mobile notifications, older groups prefer direct mail/phone calls.

-### 2. Rare-class Customer Identification:
+#### 2. Rare-class Customer Identification:
    - A new customer attribute, "ValuableCustomer", labels a small subset of customers as valuable.
    - These customers exhibit:
-     - Higher average order values.
+     - increased order quantity.
-     - Preference for premium products.
+     - additional increase and preference for premium products.
      - Frequent shopping intervals.
    - **Challenge**: Identify these valuable customers based on behaviors and attributes.

-### 3. Seasonal Product Preferences:
+#### 3. Seasonal Product Preferences:
    - Product sales data showcases seasonality: e.g., winter gear sales peak during cold months, while swimwear peaks during summer.
    - Dimension table may indicate the season for each product.
    - **Challenge**: Forecast sales and identify seasonal trends.

-### 4. Store Performance Analysis:
-   - Variability is introduced in store sales data, with some stores consistently outperforming others.
-   - Dimension table attributes include store size, location type (mall vs. street), and staff count.
-   - **Challenge**: Identify factors contributing to store performance.

-## Features and Implementation Details:
+### Implementation Details:

 - The notebook is built using libraries like pandas, numpy, and os.
 - Various functionalities to load data, apply specific patterns, and export the modified data are provided.
-- The generated datasets can be saved in multiple formats for further use.
+- The generated datasets can be saved in multiple formats: csv or pipe delimited

-## How to Use
+## Resources

-1. Load your base dataset using the `load_data()` function.
-2. Specify the desired parameters for data modification.
-3. Use the `generate_custom_or_scenario_data()` function to produce the modified dataset.
-4. Export the results using the `export_dataframes()` function to your desired format.

----

-Note: For detailed instructions and understanding, it is recommended to go through the markdown sections in the notebook.
+- Base files are based off SQLBI's [Contoso 10K.bak file](https://github.com/sql-bi/Contoso-Data-Generator)

+## Contribution, Feedback, and Bug Reporting
+As this project is in beta, we highly appreciate feedback.
+If you encounter any bugs or issues, please open an issue in this repository.
+Contributions and suggestions are welcome!

+Feel free to fork this repository and make improvements or adapt the script to other industries or specific needs.
+Pull requests and enhancements are welcome!

+## About Analytical Ants

+**Analytical Ants** provides systems ("Ants") that systematically increase operational efficiencies and yields through dynamic data insights, data architecture, and processes.
+Our team takes pride in delivering these insights through a holistic approach encompassing Data Engineering, Data Science, and Data Analysis.

+### Let's Collaborate!
+Whether you are just starting out in data analytics or looking to optimize your existing systems, our team at Analytical Ants is here to guide and support you.
+Connect with us today to partner in ‘Procuring Insights for YOUR Success’!
+For inquiries and potential collaborations, please [contact us](https://analyticalants.co/contact-us/)